Mariners vs. Rays Player Props Betting Odds

-You can find player prop bet odds for Wander Franco, Julio Rodriguez and other players on the Tampa Bay Rays and Seattle Mariners before their matchup at 10:10 PM ET on Friday at T-Mobile Park.
+Player prop bet odds for Wander Franco, Ty France and others are listed when the Tampa Bay Rays visit the Seattle Mariners at T-Mobile Park on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!